krmontgomery/Python---Notes-CLI/README.md

 # Python CRUD (text file) CLI #
 ___
 This CLI program is a CRUD based application.
-You can create new, read from, write to and delete those .txt files.
+You can create new, read from, write to and delete .txt files.

 ## Getting Started ##
 ___